 Melatonin is non-toxic and non-addictive.

-Possible Drug Interactions with Melatonin
+Possible Drug Interactions with Melatonin and Alcohol

 The following possible drug interactions are from The Mayo Clinic’s melatonin page: